 - Evaluate the area(s) where your poultry are housed for potential sources of harmful chemical contaminants such as household hazardous waste, building material, pesticides, and fire suppression chemicals.
 Do not allow chickens to forage near these sources.
 It is important to note that fire ash can contain many of these chemicals. - Add clean soil, mulch, or other clean cover material to existing chicken runs to help reduce chickens' contact with and ingestion of contaminated soil.
-Use clean soil when constructing new chicken runs. - Provide your chickens' regular feed in feeders and avoid scattering feed (including scratch grains and food scraps) on bare ground. - Avoid feeding your chickens unwashed garden scraps from areas heavily affected with ash. - If you are concerned about the safety of your eggs, consider having them tested at the CAHFS lab (info below) for lead and cadmium, two of the most abundant heavy metals found in backyard eggs in previous studies.
+Use clean soil when constructing new chicken runs. - Provide your chickens' regular feed in feeders and avoid scattering feed (including scratch grains and food scraps) on bare ground. - Avoid feeding your chickens unwashed garden scraps from areas heavily affected with ash. - If you are concerned about the safety of your eggs, consider having them tested at a state veterinary diagnostic lab.
+In California, contact the CAHFS lab (info below) for lead testing of eggs.